 Do you really need that guest bedroom that is rarely used or the conservatory that can only be used for half the year.
 On the other hand how would it improve your life to be able to walk to work (or at least to the station) and to your children’s school or to the park?

 Take a long hard look at what you really need.

-Also accept the Limitations of your budget.
+Also accept the limitations of your budget – that’s one of the simplest tips our guide to moving house can give you.
 More money won’t necessarily lead to more choice of homes but do think laterally to make your budget go further, for example, don’t be too rigidly fixed on the idea of a period property in areas where more modern homes are significantly less expensive – and probably have more space and light too.